-The authoritative text on the veterinary school application process is Veterinary Medical School Admissions Requirements; a copy is kept on reserve in Silver 901.
+The authoritative text on the veterinary school application process is Veterinary Medical School Admissions Requirements; a copy is kept on reserve at 726 Broadway, 7th Floor.

 Applicants will need to submit scores from either the GRE (Graduate Record Exam) or the MCAT (Medical College Admission Test) depending on the preference of the college to which they will be applying.
 A minimum GPA and the applicant's veterinary and animal experience are also weighed heavily.
 Experience with both small and large animals is essential.

 Required courses usually include:

 - Physics with Labs (1-2 semesters)